salesforce-marketingcloud/LearningAppIos/DocumentGeneration.md

 1. Go to the docset folder (`/Users/YourUserName/Library/Developer/Shared/Documentation/DocSets/com.yourcompanysite.YourProjectName.docset`).

-2. In the Finder right mouse click on the docset file for context menu.
+2. In the Finder right-click on the docset file for context menu.

 3. Choose "Show package content".